By Sandy Baker

 Consider a doctor.
 The doctor’s skills and competency impact his or her ability to provide the right level of care for a patient.
 Mistakes can lead to catastrophic loss.
 Large caseloads and long hours only add to the stress level.
 The statistics on drug use among doctors, nurses, and emergency room workers is varied, but some reports indicate as many as 15 percent of these professionals may struggle with substance abuse.

 Consider a law enforcement officer.
 These officers often work irregular hours and are exposed to high-risk situations.
 Mistakes can have legal ramifications, and officers are exposed to the suffering and problems of a community more than the average person.
-As many as 30% of law enforcement officers may struggle with substance use disorder.
+Many law enforcement officers may struggle with substance use disorder.

 Because law enforcement police officers and medical providers face so much stress on a day-to-day basis, it is harder for them to manage it.
 Some develop post-traumatic stress disorder as a result of ongoing trauma to their mental health.
 Others use alcohol or drugs as a way to escape.